 Here is my blueberry compote, lemon zest and thyme.

 Gently mix in (speed 4), using your stand mixer, until well combined.

 Pour everything into a freezer-safe container or non-stick loaf pan, cover with plastic wrap and freeze until firm, for at least 8 hours (overnight for the best results!) and up to 2 weeks.

 Here it is, up close and personal.
-Feel free to garnish with more lemon zest and thyme.
+Feel free to garnish this blueberry lemon and thyme ice cream with more lemon zest and thyme.

 - 2 cups heavy cream

 - 1 heaping teaspoon pure vanilla extract

 - 1/2 cup Blueberry compote see recipe below

 - 1 heaping tablespoon of lemon zest + more for garnish if desired

 - Using an electric stand mixer fitted with the whisk attachment, beat the heavy cream, condensed milk, and vanilla extract on HIGH speed (I start out at speed 4 and go to 6 or 8) in a large bowl until thick, stiff peaks form, or for about 7-8 minutes.
 It’s important to get the stiff peaks (as much as possible).
 You should after about 7-8 minutes.